-Subjects were provided with a standard soft bristle toothbrush pre-loaded with $0.2ml \pm 0.05ml$ for use.
-Each subject was instructed to brush following his or her usual action for 2 minutes.
-Following the 2 minute period subjects were instructed to spit and to wipe clean their mouth area on dry paper towelling provided by the supervisor.
+Subjects were provided with $0.2ml \pm 0.05ml$ of the test article mouthwash for use.
+Each subject was instructed swirl following his or her usual action for 1 minute.
+Following the 1 minute period subjects were instructed to spit and to wipe clean their mouth area on dry paper towelling provided by the supervisor.
 Subjects were not permitted to rinse their mouths.